 Trump slams Obama and Clinton for their clemency decisions, stands by Arpaio pardon

-President Trump fired back Monday at critics of his decision to pardon former Sheriff Joe Arpaio, claiming the clemency decisions made by his two Democratic predecessors were far more problematic.
+President Trump fired back Monday at critics of his decision to pardon former Sheriff Joe Arpaio, claiming the clemency decisions made by his two most recent Democratic predecessors were far more problematic.

 “I stand by my pardon of Sheriff Joe,” Trump said at a White House press conference.